Professor of Maternal and Fetal Health

 Chair of Trial Steering Committee, EME funded Tablet study, 2011 onwards

 Member of the Writing Panel, UK Confidential Enquiry into Maternal Health, 2009 onwards

 Chair, Steering Group, Women and Children’s Health Information Programme, NHS Scotland, 2008 onwards-

 Chair, Maternal Medicine Symposium Committee, Royal College of Physicians, Edinburgh 2010 – 2011

 Chair, the Technical Advisory Group for Reproductive and Sexual health section of the International Classification of Disease,

 World Health Organisation), 2010

-Chair, NICE Guideline Development Group, Intrapartum Care for Women with Medical or Obstetric Disorders, 2012 onwards
+Chair, NICE Guideline Development Group, Preterm labour and birth, 2012 onwards